Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Many to many relationships

 In Jekyll it is possible to relate collections and posts from the content of the YAML front matter blocks.
-We can call the recipes of a book, using the condition:
+We can call the recipes of a book:

-**if recipe.book == page.title**

 {% raw %}
 ```html